ffverse/ffscrapr/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
+* Some examples may take slightly longer than 5 seconds to run - this is partially due to built-in API ratelimiting.

 ## Downstream dependencies
 This is a new package that has no downstream dependencies.